Adrian-GGit/modellbasierte/README.md

 	}
 }
 ```
 The parameter is an IfThenElse statement, consisting of a condition expression and two statements.
-The condition has to be evaluated aswell to receive the information about the flag of the expression.
-If the expression is type of boolean then the IfThenElse Statement can be evaluated.
-In case the expression is true the thenStmt is evaluated, otherwise the elseStmt.
+The condition has to be evaluated first to receive the information about the flag of the expression.
+Based on this flag either the thenStmt or the elseStmt is evaluated.

 ## infer.go
 Collection of functions which infer a certain expression or statement.